We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 - Weather permitting, take a walk…Anywhere!
 Around the yard, around the block, just enjoy walking, chit chatting, and spending some time together without the bustling noise of video games, televisions, or phones

 - Again, weather permitting, go to the local park, playground, garden path, or whatever you have available for children in your area with no admission fees!
-In fact, your local school playground should be open during school breaks and it’s much more fun to play at school when you don’t HAVE to be there.
+In fact, your local school playground may be open during school breaks and it’s much more fun to play at school when you don’t HAVE to be there.

 - Play hide and seek.
 It’s a classic that never goes out of fashion.